nmpowell/carbon-intensity-forecast-tracking/README.md

 ## TODO

+- The post-hoc forecast seems to be constant while the "actual" value changes.
+Unless I'm doing something wrong, as is very likely.
+- Allow combining summary dataframes; currently stuck on update because columns are different between endpoints.
 - Save the data to a local database or spreadsheet, in a format more suited to graphing, also committed to this repo.
 - Generate graphs
 - Display, for a given half-hour window in history: